KeRNeLith/StackOverflowLike/README.md

 - [ ] Users can fill a profile.
 - [ ] The profile will sum up all the user's actions (questions asked, answers given, edits, ...) and the earned reputation.
 - [ ] The profile will compute the grand total of the user's reputation.
-- [ ] Admins should act as moderators.
+- [x] Admins should act as moderators (Can use the Grails generated CRUD).